 Conserving water can also save energy.
-To pump the water from a central facility into your home, garden or office, energy is required to run the pumps.
-So saving water means using less energy which not only reduces your annual water bill but also your carbon footprint.
+Pumping water from a central facility into your home, garden, or office requires energy to power the pumps.
+Saving water thereby means using less energy, which lowers your annual water bill and carbon footprint.

 What can we do to save water and money?

 - Take shorter showers and turn off the shower while soaping up, then turn it back on to rinse.

 - Place a 2-litre plastic bottle full of water in the water tank (cistern) of your toilet to reduse the amount of water flushed down the toilet.

 - When washing dishes by hand, don't leave the water running to rinse dishes.

 In the garden

 - Put a covering layer (mulch) around trees and plants.
 Covering will slow evaporation and will also discourage weeds from growing.

 - Water your garden at sunrise and sunset.
 Water your lawn long enough for the moisture to soak down to the roots.
 A light sprinkling can evaporate quickly.

 - Plant in the right season.
-For winter rainfall areas, you'll need to plant in autumn and early winter so the plants have a chance to develop their root systems before the dry season.
-In summer rainfall areas, you can plant in spring and early summer.
+For winter rainfall areas, you'll need to plant in autumn and early winter so the plants can develop their root systems before the dry season.
+You can plant in spring and early summer in summer rainfall areas.